seduerr91/seduerr91.github.io/_posts/2020-09-30-eurythmics_en.md

 ## Report from Wednesday, 16.09.2020, Gut Rheinau

-Last Sunday we had an open house.
-On this day we cooked for several dozen guests in a blind test.
-We cooked beetroot soup and found that the beetroot, which was regularly exposed to eurythmy, tasted better"_,
+_'Last Sunday we were open.
+On this special day, we cooked for several dozen guests in a blind test.
+We cooked beetroot soup and found that the beetroot, which was regularly exposed to eurythmy, tasted better than the one that was not"_

-our host Hans Braunwalder informed us during the introduction to our experiments planned for this day on the Rheinau estate.
+Our host Hans Braunwalder informed us during the introduction to our experiments planned for this day on the Rheinau farm.

 ## Experiments on plants danced with eurythmy

-On September 16, 2020, we came to the north of Zurich to investigate whether beetroot, tomatoes and beans, which, in addition to careful care and irrigation, are treated weekly with eurythmy, behave differently from those who have not received this additional, special treatment.
+On September 16, 2020, we came to his farm to investigate whether beetroot, tomatoes and beans, which, in addition to thorough care and irrigation, are treated weekly with eurythmy, behave differently from those who have not received this additional, special treatment.

 Eurythmy sees itself as the art of making visible in language and music effective laws and relationships through human movement.
 For this purpose various means of design such as gestures, colors and spatial forms are used.

 Eurythmy can represent mental and spiritual content through body movements and gestures (sense, sound, sentence, sound and motif gestures).
 For this purpose, texts and music are transformed into movements with the help of a wide range of interpretative possibilities.
 The possibility of expressing speech and sounds distinguishes eurythmy from many other rhythmic forms of representation.

-The farmers of Gut Rheinau use eurythmy to dance a part of their plants in controlled time intervals by dancing upper suns, lower suns or similar chains of planets.
+The farmers of Gut Rheinau use eurythmy to dance to a part of their plants in controlled time intervals.
+There dance movements are upper suns, lower suns or similar chains of planet movements.
 According to farmer Hans, this results in differences in the taste of the plants that are danced.
 For example, he and his colleagues say that the plants danced have a higher sugar content and better consistency.

 To scientifically investigate this phenomenon, we conducted 22 experiments in 11 test series.
-We collected data in two ways: First, we directed cameras at the Eurethmie dancer Hans to record his movements and a camera at one of his plants to identify unusual features.
+We collected data in two ways: First, we directed cameras at the eurythmy dancer Hans to record his movements and a camera at one of his plants to identify unusual features.
 Secondly, we measured the voltage from the leaves of the respective plants to the roots using a special voltage meter (the Plant SpikerBox, which measures the electrical potential difference between the plant and the earth).
 The following pictures illustrate this experimental setup.

 #### Recording of plant reactions